afeld/python-public-policy/syllabus.md

 ### Assignment scoring

-In general, assignments{% if id == 'nyu' %} and resubmissions{% endif %} are due at 9am ET the day of class.
+In general, assignments{% if id == 'nyu' %} and resubmissions{% endif %} are due at the start of class.
 Scoring:

 - **Late work:** {% if id == "columbia" %}-10%{% else %}-10 points{% endif %} per day
 - **Syntax errors:** -10 points